-What you could be doing: automate your data masking policies with ALTR
+What you could be doing: automating your Snowflake masking policies with ALTR

 Here’s exactly how that works:

-- Choose which data the apply policy to, then choose the masking type you’d like to use (full mask, email, show last four of SSN, no mask, or constant mask).
+3. Choose which data to apply policy to, then choose the dynamic data masking type you’d like to use (full mask, email, show last four of SSN, no mask, or constant mask).

 a.
-Column-based (sensitive columns have been classified and added for ALTR to govern)
+Column-based data masking (sensitive columns have been classified and added for ALTR to govern)

 b.
-Tag-based (tags are defined either by Google DLP, Snowflake classification, Snowflake object tags, or tags imported from a data catalog integration).
+Tag-based data masking (tags are defined either by Google DLP, Snowflake classification, Snowflake object tags, or tags imported from a data catalog integration).

-That’s it; there’s no code required, and anyone in the business can do it if they have permission.
+That’s it; there’s no code required, and anyone in the business can set up a Snowflake masking policy if they have the right Snowflake permissions.
 To update or remove a lock, all you have to do is edit the existing policy using the same interface.

-ALTR’s data masking policies are not only easy to implement, but they leverage Snowflake’s native capabilities, meaning that it’s not only the most cost-effective method, but it ensures that your policy works best with Snowflake.
+ALTR’s data masking in Snowflake policies are not only easy to implement, but they leverage Snowflake’s native capabilities, like Snowflake tag-based masking.
+That means that ALTR is not only the most cost-effective method, but it ensures that your policy works best with Snowflake.